Sue Hickey

 Susanne Lynnette Hickey (born 25 July 1958) is an Australian politician.
 She represented the electorate of Denison (later re-named Clark) from the 2018 state election until her defeat at the 2021 election, sitting with the Liberal Party until March 2021, when she quit the party and became an independent.
+Hickey is currently Mayor of the City of Glenorchy.

 At the time of the election Hickey had been Speaker of the Tasmanian House of Assembly since May 2018, having unexpectedly won the Speaker position with the support of the opposition Labor and Greens parties over the Liberal government's nominee Rene Hidding.
 She previously served as Lord Mayor of Hobart from 2014 until 2018.

 Early career

 Hickey first entered public life when she won the Miss Tasmania Quest in 1979.
 She was also a television weather girl on TVT6 for many years.
 She later worked in a number of retail and service positions, before starting a career in marketing.
 In 1991, she established her own marketing business, Slick Promotions.
 Hickey won the Tasmanian Businesswoman of the Year award in 2007.
 Hickey obtained an MBA from the University of Tasmania in 2012 whilst running her own business, being an Alderman on the Hobart City Council and being President of the Rotary Club of Hobart.